 When it comes to modern horror/thriller novels there may be no bigger name than Steven King.
 While the author has certainly reached iconic status amongst readers, his film adaptations have been nothing short of peaks and valleys.
 Adapting his usually top notch storytelling into a big blockbuster movie has yielded mixed results with some films like The Shining and Carrie becoming staples within their genres.
 However, there have been just as many failures that fail to capture what made their works so fantastic.
-Enter The Dark Tower, perhaps one of King’s most famous works and one that has eluded film studios for years.
+Enter The Dark Tower, perhaps one of King’s most famous works and one that has eluded film studios for years (and one of the books we included in our list of the best dark fantasy books ever).
 Finally released, director Nikolaj Arcel was tasked with bringing this legendary book series to life on the big screen.
 Despite having some fun moments and great performances, The Dark Tower feels like a shallow and rushed adaptation.

 The Dark Tower follows a young boy named Jake Chambers (Tom Taylor) who has been receiving visions whenever he sleeps about an alternate world that is overcome with darkness.
 Convinced that he is being hunted by monsters and his visions are real, Jake ends up stumbling upon a portal to another world.
 After meeting up with The Gunslinger (Idris Elba), the two set off on a question to kill The Man in Black, Walter (Matthew McConaughey) before he can bring The Dark Tower down and release death upon both worlds.